 You can find out if a service, item or procedure is covered by Medicare Part B on the Medicare website.
 You can also ask your doctor or health care provider if Medicare will cover something they’re prescribing.

-Medicare Part B vs. Medicare Part A
+Medicare Part B vs. Medicare Part C

-Otherwise, you have to enroll on your own.
-You can do so by visiting your local Social Security office or calling Medicare at 1-800-772-1213.
-You can also fill out a Medicare application online at the Social Security Administration website.
+You can apply by visiting your local Social Security office, calling Medicare at 1-800-772-1213, or simply filling out an application online at the Social Security Administration website.
 Here is a step-by-step guide to applying for Medicare.